Secondary Age Review (2019)

 Read: Secondary Age Review

-The Secondary Age Review was conducted in response to the release of the Active NZ survey (2017) that showed declining participation rates in this age group (12-17 year olds), and concerns that the changing participation needs of young people in Aotearoa New Zealand are not being met by today’s sport and active recreation offering.
+The Secondary Age Review was conducted in response to the Active NZ survey (2017) and concerns that the changing participation needs of 12-17 year olds in Aotearoa are not being met by today’s sport and active recreation offering.

 The review identified four themes that need to be addressed: